-- (a) Arrangement Agreement: The Arrangement Agreement (as such term is defined in the Spin-off Circular) provided for the implementation of the Spin-off pursuant to Section 182 of the Business Corporations Act (Ontario) and, among other things, certain representations, warranties and covenants of the parties and certain indemnities among FirstService and Colliers.
-Further details of the Arrangement Agreement are described in (and incorporated by reference from) the Spin-off Circular under the heading "The Arrangement Arrangement Agreement"; - (b) Transitional Services and Separation Agreement: In connection with the Spin-off, we entered into the Transitional Services and Separation Agreement (as such term is defined in the Spin-off Circular) to, among other things, complete the transfer of the FirstService Residential and FirstService Brands businesses to us.
+- (a) Credit Facility: On June 1, 2015, the Company entered into a revolving credit facility (the "Credit Facility") with a syndicate of banks providing for a committed multi-currency revolving credit facility of US\$200 million.
+The Credit Facility has a five-year term ending June 1, 2020 and bears interest at 0.25% to 2.50% over floating preference rates, depending on certain leverage ratios.
+The Credit Facility requires a commitment fee of 0.25% to 0.50% of the unused portion, depending on certain leverage ratios.
+At any time during the term, the Company has the right to increase the Credit Facility by up to US\$50 million, on the same terms and conditions as the original Credit Facility.
+The Credit Facility is available to fund working capital requirements and other general corporate purposes; - (b) Note Agreement: On June 1, 2015, we entered into an Amended and Restated Note and Guarantee Agreement pursuant to which the Company assumed from Old FSV US\$150 million of senior secured notes (the "Senior Notes") bearing interest at a rate of 3.84% to 4.84%, depending on leverage ratios.
+As of December 31, 2016, the current interest rate is 3.84% based on those financial covenant targets being met.
+The Senior Notes are due on January 16, 2025, with five annual equal repayments beginning on January 16, 2021: - (c) Arrangement Agreement: The Arrangement Agreement (as such term is defined in the Spin-off Circular) provided for the implementation of the Spin-off pursuant to Section 182 of the Business Corporations Act (Ontario) and, among other things, certain representations, warranties and covenants of the parties and certain indemnities among FirstService and Colliers.
+Further details of the Arrangement Agreement are described in (and incorporated by reference from) the Spin-off Circular under the heading "The Arrangement Arrangement Agreement"; and - Transitional Services and Separation Agreement: In connection with the Spin-off, we entered into the (d) Transitional Services and Separation Agreement (as such term is defined in the Spin-off Circular) to, among other things, complete the transfer of the FirstService Residential and FirstService Brands businesses to us.
 The Transitional Services and Separation Agreement also sets forth the agreement of the parties with respect to certain transitional arrangements governing the relationship between Colliers and us, the responsibility and liability for outstanding legal actions, responsibility for taxes, access to books and records, confidentiality, insurance and dispute resolution.
 Under the terms of the Transitional Services and Separation Agreement, we have generally agreed to indemnify Colliers and its subsidiaries from and against any liabilities associated with, among other things, the FirstService Residential and FirstService Brands businesses and assets, whether relating to the period, or arising, prior to or after the Spin-off.
-The Transitional Services and Separation Agreement contains a reciprocal indemnity under which Colliers generally agrees to indemnify us and our subsidiaries from and against any liabilities relating to, among other things, the businesses and assets retained by Colliers.
-FirstService and Colliers will indemnify each other with respect to non-performance of our respective obligations under the Transitional Services and Separation Agreement.
-Further details of the Transitional Services and Separation Agreement are described in (and incorporated by reference from) the Spin-off Circular under the heading "The Arrangement - Transitional Services and Separation Agreement";
+The Transitional Services and Separation Agreement contains a reciprocal indemnity under which Colliers generally agrees to indemnify us and our subsidiaries from and against any liabilities relating to, among other things, the businesses and assets retained by Colliers, FirstService and Colliers will indemnify each other with respect to non-performance of our respective obligations under the Transitional Services and Separation Agreement.
+Further details of the Transitional Services and Separation Agreement are described in (and incorporated by reference from) the Spin-off Circular under the heading "The Arrangement -Transitional Services and Separation Agreement".